Yellow fever in Brazil

-The yellow fever vaccine is recommended for anyone older than nine months who is travelling to areas in Brazil at risk of yellow fever transmission.
-(See map)
+Vaccination is recommended for anyone 9 months of age or older travelling to areas in Brazil with a known or potential risk for yellow fever transmission.

 There is currently a shortage of the yellow fever vaccine in Canada.
-Contact a Yellow Fever Vaccination Centre six weeks or more before you travel, and make sure that the vaccine is available when making your appointment.
+Contact a Yellow Fever Vaccination Centre at least 6 weeks before you travel to make sure that the vaccine is available.

-- Get vaccinated at least ten days before you travel to Brazil.
-The vaccine takes ten days to take effect.
+Get vaccinated at least 10 days before you travel to Brazil.
+The vaccine takes 10 days to take effect.

-- You will be provided with written proof of yellow fever vaccination on the International Certificate of Vaccination or Prophylaxis.
+You will be provided with written proof of yellow fever vaccination in the form of an International Certificate of Vaccination or Prophylaxis.

 - Use insect repellant on exposed skin.

-The Committee to Advise on Tropical Medicine and Travel (CATMAT) has developed interim recommendations for the use of a fractional dose during a yellow fever vaccine shortage.
+The Committee to Advise on Tropical Medicine and Travel (CATMAT) has developed a Statement for Travellers and Yellow Fever.
+In addition, CATMAT has developed Interim Canadian recommendations for the use of fractional dose of yellow fever vaccine during a vaccine shortage.
 This statement is for use during yellow fever vaccine shortages only.

-Find the latest updates for international travellers on the Yellow fever vaccination recommendations page.
+Find the latest WHO updates on Yellow fever vaccination recommendations for international travellers to Brazil.

 - Date modified: